playermissile/dli_tutorial/index.rst

 to fetch more memory.

-Bitmapped modes (modes 8 - F) have cycles stolen corresponding to the number of bytes-per-line used in that mode, in addition to the up-to 17 cycles stolen for ANTIC overhead.
-For example, mode E will use an additional 40 cycles, so in the context of writing a DLI for a game, the typical number of stolen cycles could be 57 out of the 114 cycles per scan line.
+Bitmapped modes (modes 8 - F) have cycles stolen corresponding to the number of bytes per line used in that mode.
+For example, mode E will use an additional 40 cycles, so in the context of writing a DLI for a game, the typical number of stolen cycles could be 57 out of the 114 cycles per scan
+line: 17 cycles for ANTIC overhead and 40 for the number of bytes per line.

-Text modes steal additional cycles over bitmapped graphics modes, because ANTIC must fetch the font glyphs in addition to its other work.
+Text modes require additional cycles over bitmapped graphics modes, because ANTIC must fetch the font glyphs in addition to its other work.
 The first scan line of a font mode is almost entirely used by ANTIC and only a small number of cycles is available to the 6502.
 For normal 40-byte wide playfields, the first line of ANTIC modes 2 through 5 will yield at most about 30 cycles and subsequent lines about 60 cycles per scan line.

+About the worst-case scenario is one of the best modes for games: ANTIC mode
-Adding player/missile graphics and scrolling can reduce the available cycles to less than 10 on the first line and about 30 on subsequent lines!
+4. This text mode, combined with scrolling and player/missile graphics and can reduce the available cycles to fewer than 10 on the first line and about 50 on subsequent lines!

 .. seealso::